schnarkus/org.dieschnittstelle.iam.mwf.app.skeleton/README.md

 ## MWF Framework skeleton application
 For educational use only.
 Also see LICENSE file.
+See the tutorial.pdf document as an introduction for application development with MWF.

 icons have been downloaded from https://fonts.google.com/ on 2024-02-17 See license conditions for icons: https://github.com/google/material-design-icons/blob/master/LICENSE